ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/99a-quiz.md

 Which of these is NOT one of the three standard steps to follow when selecting a data structure to solve a problem?

 - [x] Run simulations to quantify the expected running time of the program.
-- [ ] Analyze your problem to determine the basic operations that must be supported.
+- [ ] Analyse your problem to determine the basic operations that must be supported.
 - [ ] Quantify the resource constraints for each operation.
 - [ ] Select the data structure that best meets the requirements determined in the prior steps of the process.